You are currently viewing 11 Things You Can’t Miss at AREA15 Las VegasPin

 This immersive experience brings tech, music, and visuals together to create a stunning experience.

-There are currently two different exhibits: Space and Wild.
+There are currently three different exhibits: Space, Wild, and Lite Brite.
 When we visited, we saw O’Keeffe.
 You can also get upgrades to your experience including After Dark, which combines the experience with drinks.

 Local Tip: There is also a cafe on site with good food and plenty of seating.

-LIFTOFF is the newest attraction at AREA15 (opened Feb 2022), offering panoramic skyline views of Vegas.
+LIFTOFF is one of the newer AREA15 attractions (opened Feb 2022), offering panoramic skyline views of Vegas.

 It’s hard to miss the giant balloon and spiral structure located just outside the main entrance, and it’s the first of its kind built in the US.